-Besides her frugal blog, Mrs. Frugalwoods is most active on Instagram sharing lots of pictures of family life on their property in the woods!
+Besides her frugal blog and book, Mrs. Frugalwoods is active on Instagram sharing lots of pictures of family life on their property in the woods!

 Jen from Simply Fiercely has been a great influence in my path towards frugal minimalism/simple living.

 I originally discovered her on Pinterest and was immediately attracted to the way she simplifies somewhat abstract topics in a way that makes so much sense to me.

 I find minimalism a bit challenging to explain sometimes because it can look so differently for each person.
 Jen does an amazing job of giving practical tips while also engaging the more philosophical side of practicing minimalism.

 Her focus is really on simple and intentional living.
 She doesn’t talk about frugality much at all.
 But of course living simply and intentionally fits right in with frugal minimalism!

 She also talks a lot about how minimalism helped her become debt-free.

 I really love this blog post of hers, “10 Ways to be Intentional With Your Time, Money and Energy”.
 It’s basically frugal minimalism but in different terms ?
 Don’t you just love her blog already!?

 From that post, I resonate with this quote: